-- At least one PI for the Catalyst Grant must have a regular or definite-term faculty appointment at the University of Waterloo or any of its affiliated and federated institutions, and be eligible for tri-agency funding.
+- At least one PI for the Catalyst Grant must have a regular or definite-term faculty appointment at the University of Waterloo or any of its affiliated and federated institutions and be eligible for Tri-Agency funding (for queries about eligibility for Tri-Council Agency funding, applicants can reach out to the Office of Research).

 - A single applicant with a University of Waterloo faculty appointment must be appointed and clearly identified in the proposal to serve as the contact person for the catalyst grant.
 Note, however, that unlike agencies such as CIHR, which require one PI to serve as the “Nominated Principal Applicant” and thus be considered as the project lead, for the purposes of NAR Catalyst Grant Funding, co-PIs can be considered as having equivalent status.

-- The proposal must include a plan to support the training of HQP, which may include one or more postdoctoral fellows, graduate students, or undergraduate students.
+- The proposal must include a plan for supporting the training of HQP, which may include one or more postdoctoral fellows, graduate students, or undergraduate students.

 - PhD students and postdoctoral fellows may be named as, and undertake the role of, co-applicants or co-PIs.